Fixation-related potentials reveal that confusing program code elicits a late frontal positivity

-In an effort to increase the ecological validity of our study, we seek to present program code as a whole.
-A major challenge with presenting a snippet of code all at once, though, is that the exact point in time at which the critical segment containing the atom of confusion is processed varies both between items and between participants and, therefore, cannot be assessed with conventional ERP averaging methods.
+In an effort to increase the ecological validity of our study with regard to code presentation and code reading, we seek to present program code as a whole and allowed participants to read the code at their own pace.
+A major challenge in presenting a snippet of code all at once, however, is that the exact point in time at which the critical segment containing the atom of confusion is processed varies both between items and between participants and therefore cannot be assessed with conventional ERP averaging methods.
 That is, simply synchronizing electroencephalographical (EEG) activity with the onset of the presentation of the code snippet leads to a temporal misalignment of the ERP activity related to the processing of the atom within the trial period and, thus, diffuses the signal.
 This severely reduces statistical power and interpretability.
 To address this key challenge, we employ a more sophisticated and powerful approach based on \emph{fixation-related potentials} (FRPs).
 In the FRP approach, event synchronization is not realized by external stimuli~\cite{hutzler2007welcome}.
-Rather, eye movements and EEG are recorded simultaneously while the program code is presented as a whole, and eye-tracking data are used to assess the participants' first eye fixations in the area of the atom of confusion (which is well-defined for every atom of confusion).
+Rather, eye movements and EEG are recorded simultaneously while the program code is presented as a whole, as illustrated in Figure~\ref{fig:design}a.
+The eye-tracking data are used to assess the participants' first eye fixations in the area of the atom of confusion (which is well-defined for every atom of confusion).
 This first fixation is then used for aligning the EEG signals.
 This way, we are able to determine the exact point in time at which information from the atoms is processed and can use it for synchronizing the electrophysiological data.